ivarsaris/PoolDrillz-MS2/README.md

 Images were taken from Google or created by myself.
 I don’t own the copyright to any of the images.

 ### Acknowledgements

+I took a navbar and footer snippet from Bootstrap and adapted it to fit the application.

 I want to thanks Seun Owonikoko, my mentor, for her support and feedback.
 I also want to thank the tutors from Code Institute, especially Michael, for their help.
 They taught me a lot and were very patient with me.